deeztek/Hermes-Secure-Email-Gateway/updates/v260815/README.md

 - Mailbox domains: **Email Server → Mailboxes → Aliases**

 Both pages now group by address.
-An alias with twenty destinations shows as one row with twenty chips rather than twenty near-identical lines.
-Each chip can be edited or removed on its own; the bin on the row removes the whole alias.
+An alias with twenty destinations shows as one row with twenty chips rather than twenty near-identical lines. **Edit** opens the whole set as removable chips: take one off with its **x**, add one by typing, save once.
+Nothing is deleted by editing except what you remove, and the bin on the row removes the alias entirely.

 Relay domains could always express this, because that table never stopped an address appearing on several rows and Postfix concatenates the rows it gets back